-Dozens of movies have been filmed in Washington, DC over the years.
+Dozens of movies, some deemed as classics, have been filmed in Washington, DC over the years.
 Here are the ones that have won Academy Awards.

 Determined to stand up against Paine and his corrupt peers, Smith takes his case to the Senate floor.

 The More the Merrier (1943) - Best Supporting Actor, Charles Coburn

 Due to a housing shortage in Washington, DC during World War II, Connie Milligan agrees to rent part of her apartment to wealthy retiree Benjamin Dingle and soldier Joe Carter.
 Although Connie is engaged to Charles Pendergast, she becomes fond of Joe.
 When Dingle notices their interests in each other, he attempts to play matchmaker -- but instead, causes problems for all.

 Born Yesterday (1950) - Best Actress, Judy Holliday

 Businessman Harry Brock descends upon Washington DC to buy himself a congressman or two, bringing with him his mistress, ex-showgirl Billie Dawn.
 Brock hires newspaperman Paul Verrall to teach her etiquette and make her more presentable in capital society.
 But sparks soon fly between the pair and Billie realizes that Harry is nothing but a two-bit, corrupt crook.